 8. MommaBear Organics Motion Sickness Lollipops

-Okay, so after trying all of these things for years, I finally decided to create something that put all the best remedies into one easy, on-the-go solution.
-Our Motion Sickness Lollipops combine the soothing power of ginger, the digestive help of lemon, and the natural sweetness of wildflower honey.
-It’s everything I trust, all in one little pop.
+Okay, after all these years of trying everything, I finally decided to make something that combined the best remedies into one convenient, on-the-go solution.
+Our Motion Sickness Lollipops offer the calming effects of ginger, the digestive benefits of lemon, and the natural sweetness of wildflower honey.
+It’s all the things I trust, in one little pop.

 What's Inside?